 - A components directory where your design team stores HTML templates

-- An @ mention system in the Chat Editor that lets editors attach specific components to their AI requests
+- An @ mention system in the Editor Panel that lets editors attach specific components to their AI requests

 The Components Directory